top of page

 The top responses have overwhelmingly been the same...

-➡️ Growing my clientele.➡️ Collaborating with the right vendors.➡️ Clearer pricing, smoother processes, and stronger relationships.
+➡️ Clearer pricing, smoother processes, and stronger relationships.

-Now, if you nodded your head when you read that, you’re not alone and you’re not doing anything wrong.
+If you nodded your head while reading that, you’re not alone!
+You’re not doing anything wrong.
 Growth doesn’t stall because you lack passion and talent.
 It stalls when your work, your process, and your connections aren’t fully aligned.

-In fact, over the years, I've discovered it can all boil down to four meaningful ways wedding and event professionals grow their clientele.
-I've anchored them into the heart of what I'll be teaching at the March 24 The Art of Atmosphere workshop, but the truth is, they're too good to gatekeep, so let's go over them now.
+Over the years, I've discovered that it can all boil down to four meaningful ways wedding and event professionals grow their clientele.
+I’ll be teaching these at the March 24 The Art of Atmosphere workshop.
+But the truth is, they're too good to keep to myself, so let’s dive into them now!

 1. Build a Portfolio with Intention